JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 _on (prep., adv.):_ “in a position above and in contact with; in such a position as to be supported by;” also noting the goal to which some action is or has been directed; “about, concerning, regarding; in a position to cover;” as an adverb, “in or into a position in contact with and supported by the top or upper part of something; in or into place; in place for use or action; into movement or action; in operation,” Old English _on_, unstressed variant of _an_ “in, on, into,” from Proto-Germanic _ana_ “on” (source also of Dutch _aan_, German _an_, Gothic _ana_ “on, upon”), from PIE root _an-_ “on” (source also of Avestan _ana_ “on,” Greek _ana_ “on, upon,” Latin _an-_, Old Church Slavonic _na_, Lithuanian _nuo_“down from”).

+### Malavatia

-**Malavatia**: Malavatia Melchizadek appears just once in _The Urantia Book_, as the “sponsor” of Paper 43: The Constellations.
+Malavatia Melchizadek appears just once in _The Urantia Book_, as the “sponsor” of Paper 43: The Constellations.
 [UB 43:9.6](/en/The_Urantia_Book/43#p9_6)  \[Sponsored by Malavatia Melchizedek.\] The one who (M) acts as a messenger in Urantia’s Judeo-Christian revelatory lineage (Mala) and who, acting as a sooth-sayer, is a particularly poetic (vat) individual (ia).

-Mala = Malachi: masc. proper name, O.T. name of the \*\*last in order\*\* of the Twelve Prophets, from Heb.
+_Mala_ = Malachi: masc. proper name, O.T. name of the \*\*last in order\*\* of the Twelve Prophets, from Heb.
 Mal’akhi, lit. “my messenger,” from mal’akh “messenger,” from Semitic base l-‘-k (cf. Arabic la’aka “he sent”).

-vat = Vates: 1620s, “poet or bard,” specifically “Celtic divinely inspired poet” (1728), from L. vates “sooth-sayer, prophet, seer,” cognate with O.Ir. faith “poet,” Welsh gwawd “poem,” O.E. wod “mad, frenzied” (see wood (adj.)).
+_vat_ = Vates: 1620s, “poet or bard,” specifically “Celtic divinely inspired poet” (1728), from L. vates “sooth-sayer, prophet, seer,” cognate with O.Ir. faith “poet,” Welsh gwawd “poem,” O.E. wod “mad, frenzied” (see wood (adj.)).
 Hence vaticination “oracular prediction” (c.1600). sooth = adj. meaning true or real and as a noun meaning truth or reality.

 The letter “T” symbolizes the cross.